nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

                       type: string
 ```

-the `200` here refers to the HTTP status code, these are standardized by HTTP but the gist is:
+The `200` here refers to the HTTP status code, these are standardized by HTTP but the gist is:

 |Code|Meaning|
 |-|-|